emeraldocean123/docs/README.md

   - `pre-commit`: blocks obvious secrets and large files; use `.githooks-allow.txt` to allow known safe paths.
   - `commit-msg`: validates Conventional Commit format; bypass with `GITHOOKS_BYPASS=1` if necessary.

+## CI Checks

+- Link Check (lychee) and Secret Scan (gitleaks) run on pushes and PRs; scheduled weekly.
+- Markdownlint runs for all Markdown files; see `.markdownlint.jsonc` for exceptions.

+## Assistant Guides

+- See `Documents/dev/CODEX.md` and `Documents/dev/CLAUDE.md` for the shared workspace context and conventions.

 ## Contributing

 - Use Conventional Commits for all messages: `type(scope)?: subject`.